marshki/PowerballPy/README.md

 ## Usage

+Program can be run directly from a shell with:
+`python powerball.py`

 Program generates the following set:

 * 5 pseudo-random numbers between 1 and 69, inclusive, and with no duplicates